 Definitions of Walking Boots and Cutches

 On the other hand, crutches are special walking sticks that you use when your injury is severe.
-You use crutches when your doctor feels that you can walk, but your foot/ feet cannot bare the weight of your body yet.
-Hence, the crutches bare your body weight.
+You use crutches when your doctor feels that you can walk, but your foot/ feet cannot bear the weight of your body yet.
+Hence, the crutches bear your body weight.

 Whether or not you need crutches with walking boots is a relative question.
 I will answer it with another query.
 How bad is your injury?
 This will give the correct answer to your satisfaction.